Aurenore/elects/readme.md

 Series (ELECTS) as an early crop classification model.
 Based on their work, our study aims to trade between accuracy and earliness.
 Using their model as benchmark, our goal is to reach even earlier predictions, as well as to align the variability of our model’s predictions with the variability expected from phenology.
-To do so, we develop the Daily ELECTS (D-ELECTS) model, which estimates a classification score and a number of timestamps left until the prediction is finalized.
+To do so, we develop the Daily ELECTS (D-ELECTS) model, which estimates a classification score and a time period until final prediction.
 Our model mainly relies on the structure of satellite time series data; each timestamp of the time series correspond to one day.
-The D-ELECTS cost function optimizes the classification accuracy, the prediction earliness and the amount of timestamps left through the time series length.
+The D-ELECTS cost function optimizes the classification accuracy, the prediction earliness and the time period until final prediction.
 Our experiments show that D-ELECTS results in earlier predictions than ELECTS, while maintaining a reasonable accuracy for most practical purposes.
 Our work suggests the great potential of earlier and more concentrated predictions, aligned with phenological variability.
 Additionally, it offers a countdown before final classification, which is useful for practical applications.

 ## 2. Dependencies